imshashank/TwitterBot/README.md

 A Python bot that can automatically follow users and favorite tweets associated with a specific search query on Twitter.
 Also has the ability to unfollow all users not currently following you back.

 ##Algorithm
-It only follows user who have follower count > 2000 & following count > 2000 and the ratio of followers to follwing id greater then 0.6
+It only follows user who have follower count > 2000 & following count > 2000 and the ratio of followers to following is greater than 0.6

 I have found these modifications very helpful.